What do humans, animals and social networks have in common? They’re all masters of the art of seduction.

 The Meltwater Buzz engagement dashboard helps us deliver a successful social media strategy and acts as our right-hand man when doing so.
 Let’s start with community management.
 It’s important that we organise customers, influencers and other important community members into groups to streamline engagement.
 This helps us with identifying members who we should be reaching out to more often, for example, brand advocates.

 Before reaching out, be sure to have something valuable to say.
 Engaging content is often newsworthy, shocking, informative or has an emotional element attached.
 Good social media monitoring tools should provide us with an analysis of the most engaging posts.
 With Meltwater Buzz we can go one step further and analyse the most engaged posts by country to understand topics of interest by geographic location.
 We can then replicate this content to allow for the maximum success of our social media strategy.

 Business environments are rapidly evolving so continuous press and social media monitoring is essential when delivering a successful social media strategy.
-Tracking campaigns and engagement will reveal meaningful insights about our customers, brand, competitors and social media strategy success.
-For example:
+Tracking campaigns and engagement will reveal meaningful insights about our customers, brand, competitors, and social media strategy success.